HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have demonstrated their potential in hardware design tasks, such as Hardware Description Language (HDL) generation and debugging.
-Yet, their performance in real-world, repository-level HDL projects with thousands or even tens of thousands of code lines is hindered.
-To this end, we propose HDLxGraph, a novel framework that integrates Graph Retrieval Augmented Generation (Graph RAG) with LLMs, introducing HDL-specific graph representations by incorporating Abstract Syntax Trees (ASTs) and Data Flow Graphs (DFGs) to capture both code graph view and hardware graph view.
-HDLxGraph utilizes a dual-retrieval mechanism that not only mitigates the limited recall issues inherent in similarity-based semantic retrieval by incorporating structural information, but also enhances its extensibility to various real-world tasks by a task-specific retrieval finetuning.
-Additionally, to address the lack of comprehensive HDL search benchmarks, we introduce HDLSearch, a multi-granularity evaluation dataset derived from real-world repository-level projects.
-Experimental results demonstrate that HDLxGraph significantly improves average search accuracy, debugging efficiency and completion quality by 12.04\%, 12.22\% and 5.04\% compared to similarity-based RAG, respectively.
-The code of {\name} and collected HDLSearch benchmark are available at \url{https://github.com/Nick-Zheng-Q/HDLxGraph}.
+Retrieval Augmented Generation (RAG) is an essential agent for Large Language Model (LLM) aided Description Language (HDL) tasks, addressing the challenges of limited training data and prohibitively long prompts.
+However, its performance in handling ambiguous queries and real-world, repository-level HDL projects containing thousands or even tens of thousands of code lines remains limited.
+Our analysis demonstrates two fundamental mismatches, structural and vocabulary, between conventional semantic similarity-based RAGs and HDL codes.
+To this end, we propose {\name}, the first framework that integrates the inherent graph characteristics of HDLs with RAGs for LLM-assisted tasks.
+Specifically, {\name} incorporates Abstract Syntax Trees (ASTs) to capture HDLs’ hierarchical structures and Data Flow Graphs (DFGs) to address the vocabulary mismatch.
+In addition, to overcome the lack of comprehensive HDL search benchmarks, we introduce {HDLSearch}, an LLM-generated dataset derived from real-world, repository-level HDL projects.
+Evaluations show that {\name} improves search, debugging, and completion accuracy by 12.04\%/12.22\%/5.04\% and by 11.59\%/8.18\%/4.07\% over state-of-the-art similarity-based RAG and software-code Graph RAG baselines, respectively.
+The code of {\name} and HDLSearch benchmark are available at \url{https://github.com/UMN-ZhaoLab/HDLxGraph}.